Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

 The `uan_interfaces` Ansible role performs interface configuration.
 For details on the variables used in this procedure, see [`uan_interfaces`](uan_interfaces.md).

-In the command examples of this procedure, `PRODUCT_VERSION` refers to the current installed version of the UAN product.
-Replace `PRODUCT_VERSION` with the UAN version number string when executing the commands.
+In the command examples of this procedure, `PRODUCT_VERSION` refers to the current installed version of the HPE Cray Supercomputing UAN product.
+Replace `PRODUCT_VERSION` with the product version number string when executing the commands.

 ## Node Management Networking